Douglas Deslauriers for Richmond

 Views

-I am a supporter of strong public education, and believe that Chariho's students, programs, teachers, and excellence is something that Richmond residents should be proud of.
-However, I recognize Richmond's budget expenses are dominated by the Chariho school system, which it not in the hands of the town council.
+I support strong public education, and believe that Richmond residents should be proud of Chariho's students, programs, and teachers.
+However, I recognize Richmond's budget expenses are dominated by the Chariho school system, which it not in the hands of the Town Council.

 The rest of the budget for municipal expenses should be carefully spent.
-Police, public works, and town administration all are important parts of a functioning town government.
-It is important to retain our experienced workers in all of our town departments, and not increasing wages with inflation is a recipe for high turnover.
-High turnover ends up being more expensive in the long-run due to time and costs associated with finding and training new hires.
+Police, public works, and town administration all are key parts of a functioning town government.
+It is important to retain our experienced workers in all of our town departments, stagnant wages that don't keep up with inflation lead to high turnover.
+High turnover ends up being more expensive in the long run due to time and costs associated with finding and training new hires.

 As debt service expires and lessens over time, the excess budget will be available for use.
-The most responsible thing to do is invest that money into projects that add to our shared infrastructure, such as repaving roads, or purchasing necessary equipment for public works or public safety.
-Keeping large expenses up to date means that the town will have less reasons to go out to bond over time, keeping money lost to interest down in the long run.
+The most responsible thing to do is invest that money into projects that add to our shared infrastructure, such as repaving roads or purchasing necessary equipment for public works or public safety.
+Keeping large expenses up-to-date means the town will have fewer reasons to go out to bond over time, saving money that would otherwise be lost to interest over the long run.

-Taxes in Richmond are indeed high, due to a small business tax base and the geometry problem of providing services for residents spread out thin in a rural town like ours.
-The tax rate has been essentially stagnant for a good amount a time, which demonstrates austere spending in the face of rising inflation.
+Taxes in Richmond are where they are due to a smaller pool of businesses tax revenue and the problem of providing services for residents spread out thin in a rural town like ours.
+The tax rate has been essentially stagnant for a good amount of time, a result of careful spending in the face of rising inflation.
 I don't foresee a way to reduce residential taxes in the short-term, especially with anticipated reduced federal and state aid to the town.
-Richmond's residents should get the most services from their taxes as they exist.
+Despite that, Richmond's residents should get as many useful services from their taxes as possible.

 Commitment

-I will continue to advocate for and allocate funds to Chariho.
-Any increases to the budget over CPI inflation rates over the year, I will question and ensure proper justification for.
-I would like to adjust wages paid to town employees to be comparable with similar Rhode Island towns, and ensure that fair raises occur to account for inflation.
-I promise to not raise tax rates more than inflation rates, and I will attempt to keep tax rates as flat as possible.
-The taxpayers of Richmond will be my guide for the review of the yearly budget.
+I will continue to advocate for and allocate funds to Chariho Regional School District.
+I will question and ensure proper justification should there be any increases to the budget higher than the Consumer Price Index inflation rates over the year.
+I'll suggest town employees' wages be comparable to those in similar Rhode Island towns, with fair raises awarded in line with inflation.
+I promise to not raise tax rates more than inflation rates, and I will strive to keep tax rates as flat as possible.

 Effective Governance